skunklab/SkunkLab.Core/docs/Add-PiraeusEventMetadata.md

 =====
 [Back](MgmtApi.md)

-Adds a π-system to Piraeus.
+Adds or updates a π-system to Piraeus.

 | **Parameter** | **Optional** | **Description**                                                                       |